0xc0rvu5/0xc0rvu5.github.io/Startup_Script.md

 Terminator Configurations

-Similar to the previous directory installation of `~/.local/bin` if the `~/.config/terminator` directory is not created then it will be created based off of a same criteria:
+Similar to the previous directory installation of `~/.local/bin` if the `~/.config/terminator` directory is not currently present on the file-system then it will be created based off of the same criteria:
 - The user is `root` and does not have a `~/.config/terminator` directory.
 - The user is in the `/etc/passwd` file, is located within the `/home` directory and doesn't have a `~/.config/terminator` directory.